RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

 </match>
 ```

 In this post was introduced a new matching rule type, the Jaro-Winkler distance.
-Also, the employment of multiple criteria relies on an adapted Bayesian inference described by Fellegi and Sunter in <a href="#b2">[2]</a>.
+Also, the employment of multiple criteria relies on an adapted Bayesian algorithm inspired from Fellegi and Sunter in <a href="#b2">[2]</a>.
 Confidence levels can be computed for each score and factored in the final probability of two record linkage.

 While the perfect equality provides a natural way of identifiying candidate linkages, the Jaro-Winkler similarity does not provide such a vehicle.
 For this data set, all the possible candidates (```10 x 11 = 110```) were generated and computed.
 Larger data sets will require alternative methods of candidates generation, with the goal to avoid the quadratic complexity of the problem.